What Is An Average?

 Deriving the Arithmetic Mean

-To formalize this, suppose we have a sequence of data points \((x_i)_{i=1}^n \subset \mathbb{R}, \quad n \in \mathbb{Z}^+\).
-We want to choose a single number, \(\mu\) (pronounced “m-you”), that is as close as possible to all of them.
-Here, \(\mu\) is a placeholder variable representing a candidate for the “best” summary value, which we must solve for.
-For each observed value \(x_i\), the deviation from \(\mu\) is
+To begin, suppose we have some sequence of data points \((x_i)_{i=1}^n \subset \mathbb{R}, \quad n \in \mathbb{Z}^+\).
+We want to choose a single number, \(\mu\) (pronounced “m-you”), that is as close as possible to all of the numbers in the sequence.
+Here, \(\mu\) is a placeholder variable representing a candidate for the “best” summary value.
+We do not know its value a priori, so we must solve for.
+First, for each observed value of the sequence \(x_i\), define the deviation from \(\mu\) as

 \[ x_i - \mu. \]

-However, we do not want to minimize the distance to a single number; we want a number that minimizes the discrepancy to all of the numbers.
-To measure the overall discrepancy across all points, we sum these deviations:
+Simple enough, this is just subtracting one value from the other value.
+However, we do not want to minimize the distance to a single number in the sequence; we want a single number that minimizes the distance to all of the numbers in the sequence at once.
+To measure the overall discrepancy across all points, we can now sum these deviations:

-This function is convex and differentiable, so we can find its minimum by taking the derivative with respect to \(\mu\).
+This function of the residuals is strictly convex and differentiable.
+We can find its minimum by taking the derivative of the function with respect to \(\mu\).
 The function \((x_i - \mu)^2\) is a composition of two functions, so we apply the chain rule.
-The outer function is \(f(u) = u^2\), where \(u = x_i - \mu\), and its derivative (by the power rule) is
+The outer function is \(f(u) = u^2\), where \(u = x_i - \mu\).
+Its derivative (by the power rule) is

 \[ \frac{\mathrm{d}}{\mathrm{d}u} u^2 = 2u. \]